 And when Luqman said to his son while he admonished him: O my son!
-Do not associate aught with Allah; most surely polytheism is a grievous iniquity (Luqman, 31:13).

-And We have enjoined man in respect of his parents - his mother bears him in weakness upon weakness, and his weaning is in two years - Give thanks unto Me and unto your parents.
+Do not associate aught with Allah; most surely polytheism is a grievous iniquity.
+And We have enjoined upon man concerning his parents - His mother bears him in weakness upon weakness, and his weaning is in two years - Give thanks unto Me and unto your parents.
 Unto Me is the journeying.
-(Luqman, 31:14).
+(Luqman, 31/13-14)